 Volunteer training takes more than a quick fix, but there are several quick things you can do to energize your children’s ministry volunteers.
 Check out these timesaving ideas to equip your volunteers for the long run.

-9. Prescription: Subscription-Want a training tool that’ll last all year?
+Want a training tool that’ll last all year?
 Have ideas and resources home-delivered to each volunteer with a Children’s Ministry Magazine subscription!
-You can get discounts for multiple subscriptions.
 Subscribe now.

 Helping volunteers succeed in ministry demonstrates caring leadership.
 Equipping volunteers doesn’t have to drain your time and energy.
 Sometimes the quick and simple ideas are the ones that last a lifetime.

 Bob D’Ambrosio is a consultant for Group’s Church Volunteer Central.